Speaking part: variant 53 - Langart

 Student: _________________________

-Interviewer: Where do you prefer to watch films: on the Internet, on TV or on the cinema screen?
-Why?
+Interviewer: Where do you prefer to watch films: online, on TV or in the cinema?
+What is the reason behind your choice?

 Student: _________________________

-Interviewer: Which is more important to you in a film: good acting or a good story?
+Interviewer: Which is more important to you in a film: good acting, characters or a good story?
 Why?

 Student: _________________________